DNA Research

 The rest of the 22 pairs are called autosomes.
 They’re also known as autosomal chromosomes.
 Autosomes and sex chromosomes contain a total of about 20,000 genes.

-The male Y chromosone contained in a DNA sample is passed down the male line virtually intact.
+The male Y chromosome contained in a DNA sample is passed down the male line virtually intact.
 Thus, if two male DNAs closely match then it can be scientifically proven that these people are related.

 The relationship chart below is a helpful way of depicting DNA relationships.